 Over the course of three years, Child Neurology residents spend approximately 12 months on adult (6 inpatient and 6 outpatient months) and 12 months on child neurology, with the remainder devoted to subspecialty rotations and electives.
-Child neurology rotations take place at either Lucile Packard Children’s Hospital or Santa Clara Valley Medical Center.
+Child neurology rotations take place at either Lucile Packard Children’s Hospital.

 At Stanford, clinical experience in both child and adult neurology starts in the first year and continues through all three years.
 This differs from many other programs where the first year is spent entirely on adult neurology as a junior resident, and the subsequent two years are spent on child neurology, electives, and other rotations.
 Typically, child neurology residents spend more time on adult neurology in Year 1 (e.g., 8 months), and then concentrate on child neurology for the majority of time during Year 2 and 3 (e.g., 4 additional months of adult neurology over 2 years).
 The Stanford system has the advantages of exposing residents early to child neurology and providing a more diverse adult neurology experience through the 3 years of training.

 Subspecialty neurology clinics at Lucile Packard Children’s Hospital include epilepsy, stroke, neuro-oncology, neonatal neurology, movement disorders, neuromuscular and muscular dystrophy, white matter disorders, neurocutaneous, neuropsychopharmacology, neuropsychology, and neurogenetics.
 All residents maintain a continuity clinic at Lucile Packard Children’s Hospital throughout their three years of neurology training.
 The clinic is one afternoon per week.